jasonrowsell/boris-bikes/README.md

 This challenge is comprised of 22 challenges.
 They all build on one another.
 They require to research things, to get stuck, to find solutions.

+This project focuses on Pair Programming and TDD.

 ## Installation and usage

 This program requires latest [Ruby](https://www.ruby-lang.org/en/downloads/) version or more recent.